cedricbonhomme/newspipe/documentation/index.rst

-.. pyAggr3g470r documentation master file, created by sphinx-quickstart on Fri Feb 20 07:23:42 2015.
+..
+JARR documentation master file, created by sphinx-quickstart on Fri Feb 20 07:23:42 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyAggr3g470r's documentation!
+Welcome to JARR's documentation!
 ========================================